Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Berglund-Hübsch and the Sasaki-Reeb cone

 which defines the hypersurface in weighted projective space $\mathbb{P}(7,8,25,19).$ Note that this polynomial is of BP-cycle type.
 Then we form the matrix of exponents and obtain

-Now, we can take the transpose of this matrix $A^{T}$ and solve $A^{T}\mathbf{w}_{T}=\tilde{D}$ where $\mathbf{w}_{T}=(\tilde{w_{0}},\tilde{w_{1}},\tilde{w_{2}}, \tilde{w_{3}})$ is the weight vector associated to $f_{T}$ and $\tilde{D}=(\tilde{d},\tilde{d},\tilde{d},\tilde{d})^{T}$ is the column vector comprised of the degree of $f_{T}.$ It is easy to check that
+Now, we can take the transpose of this matrix $A^{T}$ and solve $A^{T}\tilde{\mathbf{w}}^{T}=\tilde{D}$ where $\tilde{\mathbf{w}}=(\tilde{w_{0}},\tilde{w_{1}},\tilde{w_{2}}, \tilde{w_{3}})$ is the weight vector associated to $f^{T}$ and $\tilde{D}=(\tilde{d},\tilde{d},\tilde{d},\tilde{d})^{T}$ is the column vector comprised of the degree of $f^{T}.$ It is easy to check that

-is of degree $\tilde{d}=57$ which defines a hypersurface in the weighted project space $\mathbb{P}(5,13,22,19).$ The links $L_{f}$ and $L_{f^{T}}$, asocciated to $f$ and $f^T$ respectively, are known to be Sasaki-Einstein and diffeomorphic to $\#2(S^{2}\times S^{3})$.
+is of degree $\tilde{d}=57$ which defines a hypersurface in the weighted project space $\mathbb{P}(5,13,22,19).$ The links $L_{f}$ and $L_{f^{T}}$, associated to $f$ and $f^T$ respectively, are known to be Sasaki-Einstein and diffeomorphic to $\#2(S^{2}\times S^{3})$.
 In fact both of these 5-dimensional Sasaki-Einstein examples appear in Table 1 in \cite{BGN1}.
-Thus we see that the Berglund-H\"ubsch transpose rule maps a Sasaki-Einstein structure on $2\#(S^{2}\times S^{3})$ to another Sasaki-Einstein structure on that same manifold. \end{exm}
+Thus we see that the Berglund-H\"ubsch transpose rule maps a Sasaki-Einstein structure on $2\#(S^{2}\times S^{3})$ to another Sasaki-Einstein structure on that same manifold. \end{example}

 This example motivates the idea that one should perhaps study the Berglund-H\"ubsch transpose rule in the context of the Sasaki-Reeb cone.
 This type of analysis was conducted more systematically with links with the rational homology of a 7-sphere, where interesting results were found in \cite{CGL}.
-For instance, with the Thom-Sebastiani sum of two or more chain type singularities, its Berglund-H\"ubsch dual admits a deformation in its moduli, a link arising from a Brieskorn-Pham polynomial such that the dimension of its Sasaki-Reeb cone increases.
+However, for the cases studied there, the dimension of Sasaki-Reeb cone of the corresponding links remained fixed and of dimension one.
+This is not always the case, for instance, certain Thom-Sebastiani sum of two or more chain type singularities has a Berglund-H\"ubsch dual which admits a deformation or perturbation in its moduli, a link whose Sasaki-Reeb cone increases in dimension.
+The following remark exhibits the procedure to obtain the aforementioned perturbations.